arifmarias/cmusphinx.github.io/wiki/tutorialam.md

 ## Introduction

 CMUSphinx project comes with several high-quality acoustic models.
 There are US English acoustic models for microphone and broadcast speech as well as a model for speech over a telephone.
 You can also use French or Chinese models trained on a huge amount of acoustic data.
 Those models were carefully optimized to achieve best recognition performance and work well for almost all applications.
 We spent years of our experience to make them perfect.
-Most command-and-control apps could use  them directly  as well as large vocabulary applications.
+Most command-and-control applications and even some large vocabulary applications could just use default models directly.

 Besides models, CMUSphinx provides ways for adaptation which is sufficient for most cases when more accuracy is required.
 Adaptation is known to work well when you are using different recording environments (close-distance or far microphone or telephone channel), or when a slightly different accent is present (UK English or even Indian English) or even another language.
 Adaptation, for example, works well  if you need to quickly add support for some new language just by mapping acoustic model phoneset to  target phoneset with the dictionary.

 There are, however, applications where the current models won't work.
 For example, handwriting recognition or dictation support for another language.
-In these cases, you will need to  train your own model and this tutorial will show you how to do that for the  CMUSphinx speech recognition engine.
-Before starting with  training make sure you are familar with concepts, prepared the language model  and you indeed  need to train the model and have resources to do that.
+In these cases, you will need to train your own model and this tutorial demonstrates how to do the training for the CMUSphinx speech recognition engine.
+Before starting with the training make sure you are familar with concepts, prepared the language model and you indeed need to train the model and have resources to do that.

 ### When you need to train

   * You want to create an acoustic model for new language/dialect
   * OR you need specialized model for small vocabulary application

-*  **AND you have plenty of data to train on**:
+  * *AND you have plenty of data to train on*:
     * 1 hour of recording for command and control for single speaker
     * 5 hour of recordings of 200 speakers for command and control for many speakers
     * 10 hours of recordings for single speaker dictation
     * 50 hours of recordings of 200 speakers for many speakers dictation
   * AND you have knowledge on phonetic structure of the language
   * AND you have time to train the model and optimize parameters (1 month)

 ### When you don't need to train

   * You need to improve accuracy - do acoustic model adaptation instead

-*  You don't have enough data - do acoustic model adaptation instead
+  * You do not have enough data - do acoustic model adaptation instead

-*  You don't have enough time
+  * You do not have enough time

-*  You don't have enough experience
+  * You do not have enough experience

-Please note that the amounts of data listed here **are required** to train model.
+Please note that the amounts of data listed here *are required* to train model.
 If you have significantly less data than listed you can not expect to  train a good model.
-For example, you **can not** train a model with 1 minute of speech data.
+For example, you *can not* train a model with 1 minute of speech data.

 ## Data preparation

 The trainer learns the parameters of the models of the sound units using a set of sample speech signals.
 This is called a training database.
 A choice of already trained databases will  also be provided to you.

 The database contains information required to extract statistics from the speech in form of the acoustic model.

 The trainer needs to be told which sound units you want it to learn the parameters of, and at least the sequence in which they occur in every speech signal in your  training database.
 This information is provided to the trainer through a file called the *transcript file*, in which the sequence of words and non-speech sounds are written exactly as they occurred in a speech signal, followed by a tag which can be used to associate this sequence with the corresponding speech signal.

-The trainer then looks into a *dictionary* which maps every word to a sequence of sound units, to derive the sequence of sound units associated with each signal.

-Thus, in addition to the speech signals, you will also be given a set of *transcripts* for the database (in a single file) and two dictionaries, one in which legitimate words in the language are mapped sequences of sound units (or sub-word units), and another in which non-speech sounds are mapped to corresponding non-speech or speech-like sound units.
-We will refer to the former as the language *dictionary* and the latter as the *filler dictionary*.
+Thus, in addition to the speech signals, and transcription file the trainer needs to access two dictionaries, one in which legitimate words in the language are mapped sequences of sound units (or sub-word units), and another in which non-speech sounds are mapped to corresponding non-speech  or speech-like  sound units.
+We will refer to the former as the language *phonetic dictionary* and the latter as the *filler dictionary*.
+The trainer then looks into dictionaries, to derive the sequence of sound units associated with each signal and transcription.

 After training, it's mandatory to run the decoder to check training results.
-The Decoder takes a
+The Decoder takes a model, tests part of the database and reference transcriptions and estimates  the quality (WER) of the model.
-model, tests part of the database and reference transcriptions and estimates the quality (WER) of the model.
-During the testing stage we use the *language model* with the description of the order of words in the language.
+During the testing stage we use the *language model* with the description of the possible order of words in the language.

-First of all, you need to design a database for training or download an existing one.
-For example, you can purchase a database from LDC.
+To setup a training, first of all, you need to design a database for training or download an existing one.
+For example, you can purchase a database from [LDC](https://www.ldc.upenn.edu).
 You'll have to convert it to a proper format.

 A database should be a good representation of what speech you are going to  recognize.
 For example if you are going to recognize telephone speech its  preferred to use telephone recordings.
 If you want mobile speech, you should  better find mobile recordings.
 Speech is significantly different across various  recording channels.
 Broadcast news is different from telephone.
 Speech decoded  from mp3 is significantly different from the microphone recording.
-However, if you do not have enough speech recorded in required condition you should definitely use other speech you have.
+However, if  you do not have enough speech recorded in required condition you should definitely use the other speech you have.
 For example you can use broadcast recordings.
 Sometimes it make sense to stream through the telephone codec to make audio similar.
 It's often possible to add noise to training data too.

 Database should have enough speakers recording, variety of recording conditions, enough acoustic variations and all possible linguistic sentences.
 The size of the database depends on the complexity of the task you want to handle as mentioned above.

-A Database should have the two parts mentioned above
-- training part and test part.
+A database should have the two parts mentioned above - training part and test part.
 Usually test part is about 1/10th of the full  data size, but we don't recommend you to have test data more than 4 hours of recordings.

 The good ways to obtain a database for a new language are:

   * Manually segment audio recordings with existing transcription (podcasts, news, etc)
   * Record your friends and family and colleagues

-*  Setup automated collection on Voxforge
+  * Setup automated collection on [Voxforge](http://voxforge.org)

 You have to design database prompts and postprocess the results to ensure that audio actually corresponds to prompts.
 The file structure for the database is:

   * etc
     * your_db.dic - *Phonetic dictionary*
     * your_db.phone - *Phoneset file*
     * your_db.lm.DMP - *Language model*